 Catherine: So check her stuff out and thank you so much for being here and taking the time and sharing your pearls of wisdom in motherhood with us.

 Katayune: Absolutely, thanks for having me.

 Catherine: All right, take care.

 About Dr. Katayune Kaeni:

-Katayune Kaeni, Psy.D., is a psychologist specializing maternal mental health.
+Katayune Kaeni, Psy.D., is a psychologist specializing in maternal mental health.
 She was drawn to this specialty after going through Postpartum Depression and Anxiety with her first child.
-Dr. Kat has a private practice in Claremont, Ca and runs a free pregnancy and postpartum stress support group in her community.
+Dr. Kat has a private practice in Claremont, Ca, and runs a free pregnancy and postpartum stress support group in her community.